 A condition caused when the immune system attacks the thyroid, symptoms of Hoshimoto’s disease include increased sensitivity to cold, pale skin, and depression.
 In presenting possible expert witness testimony related to Roof’s mental status, the defense wrote that an expert would offer her opinion that Roof’s decision to wear two layers of pants on the hot summer night when he launched his attack “suggests the existence of sensory issues that could relate to autism or mental illness.”
 Of course, Roof would never allow his sanity to be questioned — at least not during the trial.

-On the morning in November that jury selection was set to begin for Roof’s federal trial, U.S. District Judge would postpone proceeding until Roof could undergo a competency evaluation.
+On the morning in November that jury selection was set to begin for Roof’s federal trial, U.S. District Judge Richard Gergel would postpone proceeding until Roof could undergo a competency evaluation.
 The 22-year-old high school dropout had insisted on representing himself in court.
 As he explained in his letter to federal prosecutors sent earlier that month, he had lost trust in his attorneys and would stand against their efforts to present a mental health defense.

 His attorneys argued that the letter sent by Roof raised serious questions about his competency to stand trial.
 During a private hearing, Roof was asked to explain his reasons for writing the letter.
 According to recently unsealed court documents, Roof believed his attorneys would argue that he was autistic.
 In his mind, the defense’s claim that he has some mental disease “discredits the reason why I did the crime.”
-Rood told the judge he would rather face the death penalty than have a jury consider that he was not mentally healthy.
+Roof told the judge he would rather face the death penalty than have a jury consider that he was not mentally healthy.

 A court-appointed psychiatrist was tasked with evaluating Roof’s competency to stand trial.
 Over five days, Roof met with the examiner, describing himself as a “political prisoner, similar to a Muslim extremist or Jihadist.
 He readily acknowledged his crimes were racist acts undertaken for the purpose of ‘wak[ing] up white people to all of the violence black people were doing against white people every day.’”